Raynes/octopress-blog/source/_posts/2012-12-13-moving-away-from-noir.markdown

 that you don't have to give much of anything up if you move to Compojure!
-A while back when I started moving my own sites to Compojure, I took most of the useful libraries that were embedded in Noir and I split them out into a new library that you can use from compojure!
+A while back when I started moving my own sites to Compojure, I took most of the useful libraries that were embedded in Noir and I split them out into a new library that you can use from Compojure!
 [lib-noir](https://github.com/noir-clojure/lib-noir) is the legacy of Noir.
 The best thing that came out of it.
 It has all the useful stateful sessions, flashes, cookies, as well as the other useful libraries.
 In fact, the latest